-Together, these mentors build a rich community that exposes Higher Achievement scholars to new perspectives and many forms of support.
+Together, these mentors build a rich community that exposes Higher Achievement scholars to new perspectives and support.
 Our mentors, in turn, are rewarded with the experience of making a dramatic and clear impact on the lives of young people — and they are connected with a network of hundreds of professionals who are similarly invested in their communities.

-What: Teach a small group of 5th or 6th graders in a core academic subject: math, literature, or elective seminar
+- What: Teach a small group of 5th, 6th, 7th or 8th graders in a core academic subject: math, literature, or elective seminar

-When: One night a week from 6:00-8:15pm (DC Metro & Baltimore), 5:30-7:30pm (Richmond) - Mondays, Tuesdays, and/or Thursdays
+- When: One night a week from 6:00-8:15pm (DC Metro and Baltimore), 5:30-7:30pm (Pittsburgh and Richmond) - Mondays, Tuesdays, Wednesdays, and/or Thursdays

 Study Hall Aide Commitment

-What: Work with a group of 5th-8th grade scholars to complete homework after school
+- What: Work with a group of 5th-8th grade scholars to complete homework after school

-DC Metro locations (six) - Capitol Hill (1503 East Capitol St, SE); Petworth (1300 Nicholson St, NW); Adams Morgan (2200 Champlain St, NW); Benning Road (301 49th St, NE); Anacostia (908 Wahler Place Southeast) and Alexandria, VA (4646 Seminary Rd)
+DC Metro locations (eight) - Capitol Hill (1503 East Capitol St, SE); Brightwood (1300 Nicholson St, NW); Adams Morgan (2200 Champlain St, NW); Benning Road (301 49th St, NE); Minnesota Ave (3701 Hayes Street NE), Anacostia (908 Wahler Place Southeast and 1700 Q St SE) and Alexandria, VA (4646 Seminary Rd)